 And with a pointed finger, he broke the rabbit's leg and threw the rabbit to the ground.
 Then, with a triumphant posture, he looked at Wangting.
 Wangting, witnessing this situation, was also greatly surprised.
 He thought to himself that it's no wonder Li Jiyu entrusted this person with the responsibility of patrolling the mountain.
 He stared at Jiang Fa for a moment and asked, "That day, when I went up the mountain, was it you?"
 Jiang Fa replied, "Indeed, it was me."

+Sometimes, we can witness a situation where someone practices Tai Chi hurriedly without any proper adjustment.
+They start comparing moves without focus, their hands and feet lack stability, and once they finish, they hastily leave.
+What are they missing?
+They lack the essential adjustments and perseverance required to enter the realm of Tai Chi.
 The so-called entry into the realm of Tai Chi primarily involves adjusting both body and mind.
 The lessons from many years of practicing Tai Chi have taught me that before every practice session, one must diligently adjust their body and mind.
 If this adjustment is neglected, the effectiveness of the Tai Chi practice will be greatly diminished.
 Moreover, this adjusted state must be maintained throughout the entire practice.
 Ignoring the preparation of body and mind before practicing Tai Chi will hinder the path to understanding Tai Chi deeply, and at its worst, one's entire practice session will be in vain.

 Every morning, in the park or by the lake, you can always see many morning exercisers bending and stretching to stretch their ligaments.
 This type of exercise method is well known to everyone.
 As long as someone wants to exercise, even without a teacher's guidance, they will instinctively and naturally perform leg stretches and waist bends.
 Similarly, professional gymnasts, acrobats, dancers, etc., also consider leg stretches and waist bends as fundamental training.
 The purpose of this training method is to stretch the overall ligaments.
 The benefits include improving the flow of qi and blood in the body, achieving fitness effects, and making body movements more flexible and aesthetically pleasing.
 For example, gymnasts and dancers' movements present a gentle, coordinated, and graceful visual beauty to the audience.

+As the name suggests, Iron Sand Palm is a type of palm technique trained using iron sand and falls within the category of hard internal martial arts.
 Among the numerous martial arts schools that exist throughout China, most have their own version of Iron Sand Palm techniques.
 Although the names may vary, the training methods share similarities and follow certain patterns.
 In essence, Iron Sand Palm is a hard internal martial art developed by using iron sand and herbal materials as training aids.
 It is a striking, defensive, and performative palm technique that, with prolonged practice, can break bricks and split stones.